Top 10 Best Practices for Secure Software Development banner

 Developers need to know what mistakes they are likely to make when writing code to avoid making those same mistakes themselves.
 Education and knowledge transfer will help your software developers write secure applications from day one.

 As part of security awareness training, it’s good to hold regular meetings where everyone gets together and discusses secure development practices.
-These meetings can be very beneficial when it comes to how to identify vulnerabilities with your code before cyber-attackers do!
+These meetings can be very beneficial when it comes to identifying vulnerabilities in your code before cyber-attackers do!

 Use Code Reviews to Identify Potential Security Threats